DennisNKamau/Car-Rental/README.md

 # Dennis Travels website
 Car Rental Website
 Welcome to the Car Rental Website project!
-This platform provides a simple, intuitive interface for users to browse, book, and manage car rentals, offering features like flexible booking options, a range of vehicle categories, and responsive customer support.
+This platform provides a simple, intuitive interface for users to browse, book, and manage car rentals.
+It offers features like flexible booking options, a range of vehicle categories, and responsive customer support.

 🚗 Project Overview
 The Car Rental Website allows users to: